Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 After Brady’s interview in 1985 confessing to the murders, including the then unknown murders of Pauline Reade and Keith Bennett, police actively started trying to find the bodies buried in the Moor.
 Keith Bennett’s mother wrote Hindley a letter and pleaded with her to tell the police where her son was buried.

-Although Hindley still refused to acknowledge her involvement in the deaths, she did offer to show the police places in the moor that she said her and Brady had frequently visited.
-The police tried to have her identify these locations through photographs, but Hindley said the only way to be sure was the be taken out into the moor physically.
+Although Hindley still refused to acknowledge her involvement in the deaths, she did offer to show the police places in the moor that she and Brady had frequently visited.
+Police tried to have her identify these locations through photographs, but Hindley said the only way to be sure was the be taken out into the moor physically.

-DCS Topping, now lead on the case, said he was “quite cynical” about Hindley’s motivations in helping the police, but he secured her approval for two visits to the moor anyhow.
-During her first visit in December of 1986, Hindley wasn’t helpful and even claimed she was too scared from the helicopter ride in to remember anything.
+DCS Topping, now lead on the case, said he was “quite cynical” about Hindley’s motivations in helping the police, but he secured approval for two visits to the moor with Hindley because the chance of finding more victims was more important than if she was full of shit.
+During her first visit in December of 1986, Hindley wasn’t helpful and even claimed she was too traumatized from the helicopter ride in to remember anything.

 Only a couple of months later, with her solicitor at her side, Hindley made a formal confession to all five of the murders.
 The tape recording of her statement is over 17 hours long.